SSProve/ssprove/README.md

 (see [LaxMorphismOfRelAdjunctions.v]) and we can transform such morphisms of adjunctions using the theory developped in [TransformingLaxMorph.v].
-Finallly a morphism between adjunction induces a morphism between the monads induced by the (co)domain adjunctions.
+Finallly out of this transformed morphism of adjunction we can extract a lax morphism between monads Tθ : T M1 → T M2, as expected.

 ## Axioms